-Tackling hard to treat lung cancers
+Tackling hard-to-treat lung cancers

-About Dean Fennell
+Professor Dean Fennell